mixologee/tirvandor/homebrewery-files/phb-homebrewery.md

 ### **Martial Archetype (3rd Level)**

 At 3rd level, you choose an archetype that you strive to emulate in your combat styles and techniques.
-Choose Champion, Battle Master, or Eldritch Knight (all detailed at the end of the class description).
+The Champion is detailed below.
+Additional martial archetypes such as the Battle Master and Eldritch Knight can be found in the *Player's Handbook*.
 The archetype you choose grants you features at 3rd level and again at 7th, 10th, 15th, and 18th level.

 ### **Ability Score Improvement (4th, 6th, 8th, 12th, 14th, 16th, 19th)**